 Five Star Wellbeing Audit

-Unfortunately, the whole world is currently going through an unprecedented period of uncertainty and lock-down.
+Organisations have gone through an unprecedented period of uncertainty and change.
 We understand that auditing and consultancy are a vital service for many of our clients and in order to help in this process, we have restructured delivery of our audit and consultancy services.
-Find out more about our remote audit and consultancy services.

 The audit process forms an integral part of our overall wellbeing programme of audit, training and digital learning services within the Being Well Together programme.

 The audit structure and model are aligned with the structure of our suite of best practice audit products, which include health and safety management, environmental management and sustainability, process safety management and fire safety management.

 Utilising relevant expertise, experience and acknowledging aspects of internationally recognised wellbeing performance standards (including ISO 45003, CIPD model, etc.) we have developed a unique Five Star Wellbeing Audit model that objectively evaluates wellbeing policies, protocols and arrangements against current best practice techniques.
 The audit model is reflective of the recognised PLAN – DO – CHECK – ACT management cycle.